-What are
+What are social simulations?

-The following video will help you grasp the most important aspects of the social simulations: Why is it so unique?
-How to apply it?
-What are the benefits of using it with your audiences?
+The following video will help you grasp the most important aspects of the social simulations:

-Social simulations are experiential processes where a group of participants collectively explores a complex reality
+Social simulations are experiential processes where a group of participants collectively explores a complex reality.

 Complex problems require solutions that respect the laws of nature and the needs of people.
 Bringing together diverse stakeholders in a safe space is essential to exploring various solutions and testing their viability.
 This is why we design and implement social simulations.